aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 .. image:: ../_static/images/plugin_result.png

+In this class, one needs to specific the `workchain_labels` to tell QuantumESPRESSO app which workchain the panel is for.
-In this class, one needs to implement the ``_update_view`` method to tell QeApp how to show the results of the workchain.
+Then, one needs to implement the ``_update_view`` method to tell QuantumESPRESSO app how to show the results of the workchain.
-The output of the workchain will be stored in ``self.outputs``.
+The output of the workchain will be stored in ``self.outputs.hello_world``.
 For example, the ``name`` and ``structure`` are the outputs of the ``HelloWorldWorkChain``.

 .. code-block:: python